What is whole brain thinking? you asked.

-Here, Buzan suggests that, when you are drawing a face for example, you actually break it down into its elements and analyze each element in order to gain the correct perspective.
-For instance, he points out that the eyes are one-eye width apart and one-eye-width from the side of the face.
+Here, Buzan suggests that, when you are drawing a face, for example, you actually break it down into its elements and analyze each element in order to gain the correct perspective.
+For instance, he points out that the eyes are one-eye width apart and one eye width from the side of the face.

-This process of breaking a task down into components and analyzing it in a serial or step-by-step manner appears to be left hemisphere processing style.
+This process of breaking a task down into components and analyzing it in a serial or step-by-step manner appears to be a left hemisphere processing style.
 A great deal of research has supported this claim.

 Recall that Bever and Chiarello had found that musicians analyzed a piece of music using predominantly a left-hemisphere step-by-step style, while non-musicians analyzed a piece of music using predominantly a right-hemisphere holistic or global style.

-It appears that, by using this analytical style in order to draw a face, Buzan is involving processing from both hemispheres, resulting in a more whole brain balanced participation.
+It appears that, by using this analytical style in order to draw a face, Buzan is involving processing from both hemispheres, resulting in a more whole brain-balanced participation.

 Drawing involves whole brain thinking